If you’ve been doing BuJo for a while, chances are, you have a few of them, pretty planners, lying around your room, unused.

 Planning to work on your body?
 Try using your old planner to help.

-You can record your workouts, calories, water consumption, and many more things.
+You can use it as your fitness Bullet Journal and track workouts, calories, water consumption, and many more things.
 Make your planner a useful tool to keep yourself motivated and accountable.

 Use It As A Memories Journal